socketry/utopia/plan.md

 ## Remaining Cleanup.

-Before landing the v3 application boundary:
+Completed before landing the v3 application boundary:

-- Remove the `Utopia::Request#params` alias. `arguments` is the intentional application-facing name.
+- [x] Remove the `Utopia::Request#params` alias. `arguments` is the intentional application-facing name.
-- Remove the Rack-style `Utopia::Request#[]` mappings for `REQUEST_METHOD`,
+- [x] Remove the Rack-style `Utopia::Request#[]` mappings for `REQUEST_METHOD`,
   `PATH_INFO`, `QUERY_STRING`, `HTTP_*`, and related environment keys.
 Callers
   should use request methods, headers, and `arguments` directly.
-- Update the exception mailer to collect named request methods and headers rather than iterating Rack environment key names.
+- [x] Update the exception mailer to collect named request methods and headers rather than iterating Rack environment key names.
-- Update README and guide text that still describes Utopia middleware or response bodies in terms of Rack.
+- [x] Update README and guide text that still describes Utopia middleware or response bodies in terms of Rack.
-- Keep the protocol-facing `Utopia::Application#call` boundary documented as accepting `Protocol::HTTP::Request`; document internal middleware as accepting `Utopia::Request`.
+- [x] Keep the protocol-facing `Utopia::Application#call` boundary documented as accepting `Protocol::HTTP::Request`; document internal middleware as accepting `Utopia::Request`.
-- Retain focused proxy tests for delegation, introspection, unknown methods, setters, duplication, and the known `method`/`to_s` Ruby collisions.
+- [x] Retain focused proxy tests for delegation, introspection, unknown methods, setters, duplication, and the known `method`/`to_s` Ruby collisions.